marcinruszkiewicz/ueberauth_goonfleet/README.md

-# Überauth EVE SSO
+# Überauth Goonfleet SSO

-EVE SSO OAuth2 strategy for Überauth
+Goonfleet OAuth2 strategy for Überauth

 ## Installation

-1. Setup your application at the [EVE third party developer page](https://developers.eveonline.com/).
+1. Setup your application following instructions at the [Goonfleet forums](https://developers.eveonline.com/).

 2. Add `:ueberauth_eve_sso` to your list of dependencies in `mix.exs`: